Man arrested after exposing himself on flight from Seattle to Phoenix

 A man was arrested on Saturday after he allegedly exposed himself and repeatedly touched himself on a Southwest Airlines flight from Seattle to Phoenix, according to court documents.

-A criminal complaint was filed against the man, identified as Antonio Sherrodd McGarity, who could face charges related to lewd, indecent or obscene acts.
+A criminal complaint was filed against the man, identified as Antonio Sherrodd McGarity, who could face charges related to lewd, indecent or obscene acts, according to our sister station KIRO 7.

 While onboard Southwest Airlines Flight 3814, McGarity allegedly asked the woman sitting next to him, who he did not know, if it was OK with her if he exposed and touched himself.